khaudio/creature_adventures/Rules.md

 Combat actions include:

 - **Attack**
-    - `Strike` (Roll for chances of inflicting damage)
+    - `Strike` (Roll 1d6 for chances of inflicting physical damage)
+        - 1     Attack misses
+        - 2     Counterstrike: Both creatures strike each other for physical damage
+        - 3-5   Attack lands
-        - 10% chance for a miss (No damage done)
+        - 6     Critical hit for double damage
-        - 20% chance for an unmitigated hit (Attacking creature's base `Attack` power)
-        - 50% chance for a deflected hit (Attacker's `Attack` power minus defender's `Defense`)
-        - 10% chance to receive a counterstrike (Both creatures land deflected strikes)
-        - 10% chance for a critical hit (Double `Attack` power minus defender's `Defense`)
-    - `Meditate` (Roll to increase `Attack` for current and next turn)
+    - `Meditate` (Roll to increase `Attack` until the end of next volley)
-        - 10% chance for no change to `Attack`
+        - 1     No change to attack
-        - 50% chance to raise `Attack` by 30%
-        - 30% chance to raise `Attack` by 50%
+        - 2-5   Raise `Attack` by 2 points
-        - 10% chance to raise `Attack` by 100%
+        - 6     `Attack` doubles

 - **Defend**
-    - `Brace` (Roll to boost `Defense` for current and next turn)
+    - `Brace` (Roll to boost `Defense` until the end of next volley)
-        - 10% chance for no change to `Defense`
+        - 1     No change to `Defense`
-        - 50% chance to raise `Defense` by 50%
-        - 30% chance to raise `Defense` by 100%
+        - 2-5   Raise `Defense` by 2 points
-        - 10% chance to raise `Defense` by 200%
+        - 6     `Defense` doubles

     - `Dodge` (Roll to dodge current opponent attack entirely)
-        - 60% chance dodge is unsuccessful
+        - 1-4   Dodge is unsuccessful
+        - 5     Dodge is successful
-        - 40% chance attack is dodged (No damage done)
+        - 6     Parry: Dodge attack and counterstrike opponent for physical damage

     - `Inner Peace` (Heal a pre-assigned creature for 50% HP if the player has the `Sigil of Wisdom`).  `Inner Peace` may not be used to revive a creature while in battle.

 - **Switch**